-In recent hiring discrimination statistics that included black job applicants, only 10% received callbacks for resumes with ethnic details.
+In recent hiring discrimination survey that included black job applicants, only 10% received callbacks for resumes with ethnic details.
 Regarding Asian applicants, 21% received callbacks for whitened resumes, whereas only 11.5% received callbacks for their real resumes.

 9. In 2020, ethnic minorities had an unemployment rate of 12.9%.